VedantYadav/VQA/README.md

 * The basic usage is `python train.py`.

-* The model can be specified using the option `-model`.
+* The model to train can be specified using the option `-model`.
 For example, to train the VIS+LSTM model enter `python train.py -model=1`.
 Similarly, the 2-VIS+LSTM model can be trained using `python train.py -model=2`.
 If no model is specified, model 1 is selected.

 * The batch size and the number of epochs can also be specified using the options `-num_epochs` and `-batch_size`.
 The default batch size and number of epochs are 200 and 25 respectively.

 ## Prediction

-* Prediction can be performed on any image using the script `question_answer.py`.
-The options `-image` and `-question` are used to specify the address of the image and the question respectively.
+* Q&A can be performed on any image using the script `question_answer.py`.
+The pretrained VGG-16 weights have to be downloaded for this.

+* The options `-question` and `-image` are used to specify the question and address of the image respectively.
+The model can be specified using `-model`.
+By default, model 2 is selected.

+* An example of usage is: `python question_answer.py -image="examples/COCO_val2014_000000000136.jpg" -question="Which animal is this?" -model=2`

 Here are some examples of predictions using the 2-VIS+LSTM model.